ridhodwid/Leaflet.VectorTileLayer/README.md

 After the `load` event, it returns the bounds occupied by the features on all currently loaded tiles.

+`VectorTileLayer` allows clients to create their own DOM representation for any given layer.
+A function provided to the `featureToLayer` option takes a vector-tile feature, the layer name, the number of SVG coordinate units per vector-tile unit and the feature's style object.
+It should return an object that eventually delegates to [`Leaflet.Layer`][LYR] and provides the
+following:
+  - a `bbox()` function that returns the feature's bounding box in SVG coordinate units.
+  - a `graphics` property that holds the top-level SVG DOM element.
+  - a `setStyle(style)` function that takes a style object and applies it to the generated SVG elements.

 `VectorTileLayer` supports all options provided by [`GridLayer`][GL].
 Additionally, the following options are provided: